srksag/amorphic-userman/README.md

 template which is the template for the controller
 * principal has two properties, require, which is the require path for a a principal class and template which is the thempalte for the principal
+* filterProperty - optional property in principal used to segregate records
+* filterValue - optional property value used with filterProperty

 userman will add these properties to the principal template and manage them for you